 Sizes are also scaled in the same way as the wrap with three sizes to choose from; regular, extra-long and petite.
 So make sure you check the comparable t-shirt size before placing your order.

-The regular size is 72 inches long (will fit size small, medium or large).
+The regular size is 72 inches long.
 Extra long is 90 inches long (will fit size extra large or 2XL).
 The petite is 66 inches long (will fit extra small or small).

 - US manufactured and compliant